 - i.
-Managerial supervision: provides an opportunity for the SLT to discuss clinical, service-related and wider professional issues.
-It is carried out by a supervisor with authority and accountability for the supervisee usually their line manager.
+Managerial supervision: provides an opportunity for you to discuss clinical, service-related and wider professional issues.
+It is carried out by a supervisor with authority and accountability for the supervisee usually your line manager.
 This person may or may not have a speech and language therapy background. - ii.
-Professional supervision: provides an opportunity for the SLT to discuss clinical and other professional issues in a non-judgmental environment, and is usually provided by another speech and language therapist without line management responsibility.
-This may also be referred to as 'clinical', 'personal' or 'practice' supervision. - iii.
+Professional supervision: provides an opportunity for you to discuss clinical and other professional issues in a non-judgmental environment, and is usually provided by another speech and language therapist without line management responsibility.
+You may also hear this referred to as 'clinical', 'personal' or 'practice' supervision. - iii.
 Professional support: is the over-arching, umbrella term used to refer to a wide range of learning opportunities it is typically more ad hoc and informal than supervision.

-RCSLT recommends both types of supervision and professional support for all speech and language therapists.
+\RCSLT recommends both types of supervision and professional support for all speech and language therapists.\